ultralytics/ultralytics/docs/en/guides/vision-eye.md

 ---
 comments: true
-description: VisionEye View using Ultralytics YOLOv8
+description: VisionEye View Object Mapping using Ultralytics YOLOv8
 keywords: Ultralytics, YOLOv8, Object Detection, Object Tracking, IDetection, VisionEye, Computer Vision, Notebook, IPython Kernel, CLI, Python SDK
 ---

-# VisionEye View Mapping using Ultralytics YOLOv8 🚀
+# VisionEye View Object Mapping using Ultralytics YOLOv8 🚀

-## What is VisionEye Mapping?
+## What is VisionEye Object Mapping?

 [Ultralytics YOLOv8](https://github.com/ultralytics/ultralytics/) VisionEye offers the capability for computers to identify and pinpoint objects, simulating the observational precision of the human eye.
 This functionality enables computers to discern and focus on specific objects, much like the way the human eye observes details from a particular viewpoint.